What Does It Mean to Be a “Classical Christian” School in the ACCS?

 - Recitation: Memory work such as great oratory, poetry, and virtue sayings are trained through recitation in grammar school and beyond.
 These advance the student’s vocabulary and aesthetic, and embed virtuous ideas.

 - Socratic discussion: We train students in the art of reason and argument through dialog (often around a table).
-We challenge ideas and work from the greatest literary sources.
+Students challenge ideas and work from the greatest literary sources under the guidance and mediation of the teacher.
 In this, we train students to submit to, internalize, harmonize, align with, and accept God’s truth—not individual, subjective “truths.”

 - Latin & Greek: We study Latin as the language of the church and theology, and some schools study Greek as the language of Scripture and early Western texts.
 Knowledge of these languages is necessary for students to enter the thinking of the classical and early church era.
 Inflected language, like Latin or Greek, opens the mind to an incomparable way of thinking, thus opening new depth in the student’s paideia.
+Studying these grammars helps a student better understand his own, and the vocabulary prompts students think deeply about what their own words mean.
 Some also study Hebrew or European languages for the academic study of original texts.
 Other modern languages, when studied at Classical Christian schools, are pursued for other valuable, but secondary purposes.

 - Persuasive writing & thesis: We base our writing and speaking in the ancient Greek and Roman training in rhetoric.
 Rhetoric is the art of persuasion, not to be confused with speech, debate, composition, or any other subcomponents of it.
 The defense of at least one rhetorical thesis before graduation typically completes the K-12 classical experience.
 (Depending on the school, sources may include the progymnasmata, the five canons of rhetoric as described in Cicero’s Rhetorica ad Herennium, and Aristotle’s On Rhetoric.)